 Getting Started

-Before you begin, complete Day 0 steps 1–2 so the binary is on disk and your host meets the prerequisites.
+Before you begin, complete steps 1–2 in the First pipeline guide so the binary is on disk and your host meets the prerequisites.
 Community Edition runs entirely from this single binary—no license key is required to follow the steps below.

 1. Start the server

-Copy the password from the terminal log; it is not shown again.
 By default the server listens on 127.0.0.1:3000.
-To expose it to your network later, set --bind-address or the LYFTDATA_BIND_ADDRESS environment variable.
+To expose it to your network later, set --bind-address or the LYFTDATA_BIND_ADDRESS environment variable after the first admin is in place.

 In Community Edition the server is ready to use immediately: the built-in worker is the only worker available and no license is necessary.
 If you are preparing for a production rollout, review the Licensing guide to learn how to upgrade and automate activation.